charlesfrye/psych101d/README.md

 ### Berkeley Users

-The links on the left-hand side, which look like
+The links which look like
 ![interact]({{site.url}}/content/shared/img/interact_badge.svg),
 are for use by **Berkeley-affiliated folks**.
 After logging in with your CalNet ID,